imperionite/cp1ms1/MS1.md

 #### Generalization

 This project plan outlines the roadmap for developing the **MotorPH Payroll System Phase 1**.
 By following this plan, we aim to deliver a functional and user-friendly payroll system within the stipulated timeframe.

+## Limitations

+- **Single Developer**: As the sole developer on this project, all tasks including system design, coding, testing, and debugging will be handled by one person.
+This may lead to limited bandwidth for tackling issues that arise during development, possibly impacting the speed and efficiency of completion.

+- **Scope Confined to Phase 1**: The project will strictly adhere to the specific requirements outlined in Phase 1, which include:
+  - Visualization of the application.
+  - Presentation of employee details (employee number, name, and birthday).
+  - Calculation of hours worked per week.
+  - Calculation of gross weekly salary based on hours worked.
+  - Calculation of net weekly salary after applying generic deductions.

+  Any features, enhancements, or functionalities outside these tasks will not be addressed within this phase.

+- **Database Constraints**: The MySQL database will be used to store employee data, including employee details and work hours, and will run in a Docker container.
+The database setup is limited to Phase 1 requirements and will not include advanced features like data analytics, reporting, or integration with external systems.

+- **Time Constraints**: With an 11-week timeframe, the focus will be on ensuring that the core functionality of employee information presentation, work hour and salary calculations is achieved.
+Time will not be allocated to expanding the system or addressing features not specified in Phase 1.

+- **Testing Limitations**: Testing will be concentrated on validating the functionality of employee data presentation, work hour calculation, and salary computation.
+Thorough system-wide testing or performance optimization will be out of scope for this phase.

+## Delimitations

+- **Strictly Phase 1 Requirements**: The system will be developed only to meet the objectives defined in Phase 1.
+Features like role-based user management, employee's time tracking features, advanced reporting, tax calculations, bonuses, or system optimizations will not be implemented during this phase.

+- **User Roles**: Since Phase 1 only includes basic employee details and salary calculations, user roles such as admin or employee-level access and management of those roles will not be implemented in this phase.

+- **Data Structure**: The MySQL database will be used solely to store employee information (employee number, name, birthday) and work hours for calculation purposes.
+Additional data models or relationships (such as employee benefits, payroll history, or detailed logs) are excluded from Phase 1.

+- **User Interface**: Phase 1 will not focus on complex user interfaces or frontend development.
+The application will operate primarily as a backend service, with the employee data presented in a simple and functional format.
+The user interface will be minimal in design, and there will be limited focus on the aesthetics or advanced user interface features.

+- **Error Handling and Security**: While basic error handling will be implemented, comprehensive error management, security (role-based access control and detailed JWT-based authentication), and encryption will not be addressed in Phase 1.
+The project will focus on implementing basic functional calculations without adding advanced security layers.

 ---